surma/surma.dev/content/things/js-to-asc.md

 }
 |||

 With this change `incremental` is as fast as `stub` and `minimal`, but none of them are as fast as JavaScript in this test case.
 There are probably more optimizations I could do, but we are already pretty deep in the weeds here, and this is not supposed to be an article about how to optimize AssemblyScript.

-There is probably also more that AssemblyScript’s _compiler_ could do, and they are working on an [IR] to start implementing their own optimization passes.
+There are also a lot of simple optimizations I wish AssemblyScript’s _compiler_ would do for me.
+To that end, they are working on an [IR] called “AIR”.
 Will that make things faster out-of-the-box without having to hand-optimize every array access?
 Very likely.
 Will it be faster than JavaScript?
 Hard to say.
 But I _did_ wonder what the more “mature” languages with “very smart” compiler toolchains can achieve.

 ### Rust & C++

-I re-rewrote the code in Rust, being as idiomatic as possible and compile it to WebAssembly.
+I re-rewrote the code in Rust, being as idiomatic as possible and compiled it to WebAssembly.
 While it was faster than a naive port to AssemblyScript, it was slower than our optimized AssemblyScript with `CustomArray<T>`.
-So I had to do the same as I did in AssemblyScript: Remove the bounds checks by sprinkling some `unsafe` here and there.
-With those optimizations in place, I ended up getting something faster than our optimized AssemblyScript, but not faster than JavaScript.
+So I had to do the same as I did in AssemblyScript: Avoid bound checks by sprinkling some `unsafe` here and there.
+With that optimization in place, Rust’s WebAssembly module is faster than our optimized AssemblyScript, but still not faster than JavaScript.

 I took the same approach with C++, using [Emscripten] to compile it to WebAssembly.
 To my surprise, my first attempt came out performing just as well as JavaScript.